iliasam/Laser_tape_reverse_engineering/README.md

 ![Alt text](PCB_photos/PCB_top.JPG?raw=true "Image")
 Configure programmer to use "Connect under reset".
 Power on laser tape.
 Erase whole STM32 FLASH memory.
-WARNING: YOU WILL LOSE ORIGINAL LASER TAPE FIRWARE AT THIS STEP!
+WARNING: YOU WILL LOSE ORIGINAL LASER TAPE FIRMWARE AT THIS STEP!
 You are doing it at your own risk!
 Write needed firmware to SM32.